Credit Card Debt Management Plans

 Possible Pros and Cons of a Credit Card Debt Management Plan

-This is a general overview of advantages and disadvantages of DMPs.
+This is a general overview of the advantages and disadvantages of DMPs.
 What may be viewed as an advantage for one consumer could be seen as a disadvantage for another.

 Pros: